joseasoler/imogrify/CONTRIBUTING.md

 * Unit tests should be passing.
 Enable the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option and run the tests to check this.

+* NOLINT should not be used, use NOLINTNEXTLINE instead.

 * These conditions must be met for all supported CMake options.

 #### Other considerations